 2. It is best to make small conservative changes over time rather than infrequent big adjustments

-3. If your ads are sitting at the bottom of page one, a negative bid adjustment may prevent your ads from running on page one; try to use positive bid adjustments where reasonable to do so
+3. If your ads are sitting at the bottom of page one, a negative bid adjustment may prevent your ads from running on page one; this is something to be aware of if you’re a low bidder

 4. Unless you convert leads into clients at different rates by location the goal should be to get your cost per conversion to align between all locations – adjust bids accordingly

-Location targeting in AdWords can be confusing and as such often leads to mistakes and underperforming campaigns.
+Location targeting in Google Ads can be confusing and as such often leads to mistakes and underperforming campaigns.